The research of the Biophotonics Laboratory, led by Professor Changhuei

 News and Announcements

-From 1 Feb to 10 Feb, Professor Yang will be reviewing graduate applications.
-He will be recruiting two students into his group.
-If you are interested in joining his group and have already submitted your application to the Caltech Graduate Office by the deadlines listed above, please send him (firstname.lastname@example.org) an email to let him know.
+Each year in early February, Professor Yang reviews graduate applications.
+He usually recruites two students into his group.
+If you are interested in joining his group and have already submitted your completed application to the Caltech Graduate Office by the deadline listed on their website, please send him an email (email@example.com) to let him know.
 He will NOT be answering any emails.
-Shortlisted candidates will be contacted by 12 Feb for interviews.
+Shortlisted candidates will be contacted by mid February for interviews.

 Biophotonics Lab Location